Stress : The Manageable Epidemic

 57% of people say they spend time with friends and family to manage their it.
 Study has shown that having strong social support can help reduce manage trauma-induced disorders.
 When you are in a bad mood or feeling stressed out, pour your heart out to the people you trust.
 After you speak out, you will feel better than when you bottle everything up.

-Most people do not know that they are stressful (or high blood pressure).
+Most people do not know that they are stressed (or have high blood pressure).
 Unless abnormal blood pressure is measured or the symptoms are severe, those people will find that their health is worse than normal.